 The Discipline Committee is represented at the hearing by a panel of Committee members appointed by the Chair of the Discipline Committee.
 A panel is composed of three to five members of the Discipline Committee, including at least two public members of the College Council.
 The College ensures the integrity of the discipline process and protects the panel members from any reasonable apprehension of bias by carefully working with the Discipline Chairperson to ensure that those members being appointed to a panel have no prior knowledge of the allegations being heard.

 At a hearing, the panel will:

-No member of a panel of the Discipline Committee shall participate in a decision of the panel unless s/he was present throughout the entire hearing and heard all of the evidence and submissions presented by the parties.
+No member of a panel of the Discipline Committee can participate in a decision of the panel unless they were present throughout the entire hearing and heard all of the evidence and submissions presented by the parties.

 If the Discipline Committee panel finds that the allegations have been proven, the panel will then hear submissions regarding penalty.

-The panel can order one or more of the following penalties as defined in section 51 of the Health Professions Procedural Code:
+The panel can order one or more of the following penalties as defined in section 51 of the Code:

-The three major considerations of the panel when imposing penalty are:
+The three major considerations of the Discipline Committee panel when imposing penalty are: